GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

 ## Change the container

-To support multiple browsers, you'll need to use FFmpeg toconvert your mov file to two different containers: an mp4 container and a webm container.
+To support multiple browsers, you'll need to use FFmpeg to convert your mov file to two different containers: an mp4 container and a webm container.
 In actual practice, you would likely specify a codec at the same time.
 For now, I'm letting FFmpeg use its defaults.